St Peter and Paul's Old Cathedral: Heritage listing

 The former cathedral is a significant example of 19th-century Gothic ecclesiastical design and craftsmanship.
 The former Saints Peter and Paul's Cathedral provides physical evidence of Goulburn as a major ecclesiastical centre in the latter half of the 19th century.
 The cathedral is historically significant for its close association with the development of Catholicism in southern NSW.
 The building has association with Bishop Polding, Cardinal Moran and Bishop Lanigan, three men of significance in the development of the Catholic Church in Australia.
 The building represents a good example of the work of Andrea Stombuco the architect for the building.

 The cathedral has a high degree of aesthetic value.
 Externally the Gothic architectural form is skilfully expressed in green porphyrite stone walls and sandstone detailing in combination with the dark purple slate roof.
 Internally imported stained glass windows framed by stone tracery, the internal timber-work and the historic altar together enhance the beauty of the internal space and demonstrate technical excellence within the crafts.

-Saints Peter and Paul's is distinctive within the city, has exceptional streetscape value and makes a very important contribution to Goulburn's impressive collection of 19th and 20th century architecture.
+Saints Peter and Paul's is notable within the city, has streetscape value and makes important contribution to Goulburn's collection of 19th and 20th century architecture.

 The use of locally quarried green porphyrite is technically of interest as a rare use of this material in such a quantity and in the quality of workmanship.
 The process of construction is technically interesting and has been well documented in Church archives.
 There is future research potential in both the construction method and construction material.

 The place has significance to the Catholic community of Goulburn and the wider Catholic Diocese both for social and spiritual reasons.